vkirankumar/weath-app/README.md

 The data shown are backed by open source web apis powered by weather api.

+The open source weather apis are configurable at the backend config file ./config/api-config.json.

+The application is containerized and can be orchestrated by any kubernetes platform with relevant deployment and service configs provided.

 ## Available Scripts

 In the project directory, you can run: